paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

   (G) *Other amounts* — Such other amounts as may be provided in the Indian housing plan for an Indian tribe.

-(2) **Affordable housing** — The term “affordable housing” means housing that complies with the requirements for affordable housing under subchapter II of this chapter.
+(2) **Affordable housing** — The term “affordable housing” means housing that complies with the requirements for affordable housing under subchapter II.
 The term includes permanent housing for homeless persons who are persons with disabilities, transitional housing, and single room occupancy housing.

 (3) **Drug-related criminal activity** — The term “drug-related criminal activity” means the illegal manufacture, sale, distribution, use, or possession with intent to manufacture, sell, distribute, or use, of a controlled substance (as such term is defined in [section 802 of title 21](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section802&num=0&edition=prelim)).